Ntunga08/edumanage/README.md

 ### For Teachers

+#### Viewing Your Profile
+1. Login with your teacher account
+2. Click the "Teacher" bar in the sidebar
+3. View your profile, including your name, assigned classes, subjects, and total students

 #### Viewing Your Classes
 1. Login with your teacher account
 2. Navigate to "Classes" in the sidebar
 3. View all your assigned classes with student counts and recent performance

+#### Creating Reports
+1. **Logbooks**: Go to Reports → Teacher Logbooks → Create New Logbook
+   - Choose report type (daily, weekly, monthly)
+   - Fill in detailed lesson information
+   - Document challenges and solutions
+   - Submit for review

+2. **Workplans**: Go to Reports → Teacher Workplans → Create New Workplan
+   - Select plan type (beginning, mid, end of term)
+   - Define learning objectives
+   - Plan teaching methods and timeline
+   - Submit for academic master review

 #### Analyzing Student Performance
 1. Click "View Class Details & Results" on any class